AG7GN/networking/jitsi-user-README.md

 1. Click __OK__ when done.

+1. You can mute/unmute by clicking the microphone icon.
+Also, if you press the space bar, it'll mute you.
+Thereafter, it'll stay muted until you press the spacebar again - as long as you're holding down the spacebar, you'll be unmuted.
+To get out of that mode, click the microphone icon.

 1. Click the "handset in the red circle" icon to leave the meeting.
 Note that even if the moderator leaves the meeting, the meeting will continue until the last participant leaves.

 # Starting a Jitsi Meeting